mlpack/mlpack/doc/user/bindings/cli.md

         <string>]
 ```

 A sample generator for pre-trained GMMs.
 Given a pre-trained GMM, this can sample new points randomly from that distribution.
-[Detailed documentation](#gmm_generate_detailed-documentation)
+[Detailed documentation](#gmm_generate_detailed-documentation).